 - What is your favorite meme?

-- What role would you play in a group of superheroes?
+- What role would you play on a team of superheroes?

 These types of questions can foster a culture of fun and openness without requiring people to be too vulnerable or exposed.